The GSBMS Thesis Style:

 Cuesta R, Gritsenko MA, Petyuk VA, Shukla AK, Tsai CF, Liu T, McDermott JE, Holz MK (2019).
 Phosphoproteome Analysis Reveals Estrogen-ER Pathway as a Modulator of mTOR Activity Via DEPTOR.
 Mol Cell Proteomics.
 18:1607-1618.

-If you are referring to a study that is discussed within another published document (i.e., citing indirect sources/ secondary sources), you can cite in one of two ways:
+If you are referring to a study that is discussed within another published document (i.e., citing indirect sources/ secondary sources), you can cite in one of two ways: In this case Fried is the original author that you did not read and Etlinger is the secondary source that you read.

 (Fried as cited in Etlinger, 2000)